Dasharo/presentations/pages/dug_10/2-dasharo-community-status.md

 * Some time ago we've dropped the Disqus comments plugin, because of the ads.
 * Recently, we've introduced open source project named Comentario, that seems to satisfy our needs
-* The historical comments were succesfully migrated, so you can now share your thoughts about recent and past articles
+* The historical comments were successfully migrated, so you can now share your thoughts about recent and past articles
 * Simple account creation is needed, but we will also enable login via popular external providers like GitHub, LinkedIn or Twitter/X